Free Maryland VIN Check & Lookup

 Who Issues a Vehicle's VIN Number in Maryland?

-• Vehicle manufacturers assign VINs following strict federal regulations.
+• Vehicle manufacturers assign VINs under federal regulations.

-• The Maryland MVA verifies and records these numbers during initial registration.
+• The Maryland MVA verifies and records VINs during initial registration.

-• For homemade trailers and special vehicles, the MVA office issues unique VINs.
+• For homemade trailers and certain special vehicles, the Maryland MVA may issue a unique VIN.

-• Manufacturers must report all VINs to national databases for tracking purposes.
+• Manufacturers report VIN data to national databases used for tracking and recordkeeping.

 How Is a VIN Number Used?

-Vehicle Registration Processing new title transfers and registration documents Maryland DMV
+Registration Processing new title transfers and registration documents Maryland MVA

-Safety Recalls Identifying affected vehicles for safety recalls Manufacturers
+Safety Recalls Identifying affected vehicles with open safety recalls Manufacturers

-Insurance Claims Tracking vehicle history and accident reports Insurance Companies
+Insurance Claims Tracking vehicle history and reported damage Insurance Companies

-Law Enforcement Identifying stolen vehicles and verifying ownership Police
+Law Enforcement Identifying stolen vehicles and confirming ownership Police

 How to Find Your Car's VIN Number